-- expected available revenue income is sufficient to meet interest payable in respect of the Class A notes; and - all counterparties involved in the transaction have a rating that remains adequate to support their ongoing roles in the programme.
+- · expected available revenue income is sufficient to meet interest payable in respect of Class A notes; and - all counterparties involved in the transaction have a rating that remains adequate to support their ongoing roles in the programme.

-These requirements have been met throughout the current and prior year.
-Detailed information about the performance of the pool of residential mortgage loans within the Trust is included in the monthly investor reports.
-The arrears performance of the mortgage loans are detailed in note 17 to the financial statements.
+These requirements have been met throughout the current year.
+Detailed information about the performance of the portfolio of residential mortgage loans within the Trust is included in the monthly investor reports.
+The arrears performance of the mortgage loans are detailed in the note to the financial statements.